 Designed to give non-business majors an edge — gain an understanding of the basics of business and add uniqueness to your OHIO major

 No matter your major, the knowledge and skills you’ll gain through the business minor will be valuable.
-Having an understanding of the foundational concepts of business that come by completing the minor in business will help you in your job search and in your ability to be successful throughout your career — no matter what that may be
+You will learn the foundational concepts of business that will help you in your job search and in your ability to be successful throughout your career — no matter what that may be

-Typical students who pursue OHIO's business minor are majoring in communication, retail merchandising and fashion product development, industrial technology and management, or sport management, to name a few.
+Typical students who pursue OHIO's business minor are majoring in communication, retail merchandising and fashion product development, and industrial technology and management, to name a few.

 Courses in Business Minor